togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yors_stew.md

 weight: 50
 ---

-# Yor's stew
+# Yor's stew (S1E14)

-*Adapted from Luisa Weis's Wiener Gulasch recipe from Classic German Cooking.
-Massive thank-you to Mira Mendes for prompting some of the modifications.*
+*Adapted from Luisa Weiss's Wiener Gulasch recipe from [Classic German Cooking](https://www.penguinrandomhouse.com/books/716001/classic-german-cooking-by-luisa-weiss/).
+Massive thank-you to [Mira Mendes](http://thetannenbaum.com) for prompting some of the modifications.*

+During

 I've included two different methods to make this.